TheServerBorn/J-29-Interface-Engine/README.md

 - Emulator-managed software
 - Physical-media targets

-The interface does not require the user to think about where a program originally came from once it has entered the J-29 library.
+The interface does not require the user to think about where a program originally came from once it has entered the Veyllisto library.

 ---